Is Delta-8 Legal in Alabama?

 The 2018 Farm Bill set the stage for a legal delta-8 market in Alabama, which became a reality after Governor Kay Ivey passed SB 225 in May 2019.

 In 2022, the Alabama Senate Judiciary Committee signaled its intentions to ban delta-8 by adding a controversial amendment to House Bill 2 (HB 2).
-The bill had nothing to do with delta-8 and was supposed to be about banning the drug tianeptine.
+The bill didn’t involve delta-8 and was meant to ban the drug tianeptine.

 Buying and Selling Delta-8 in Alabama

-You can purchase and sell delta-8 products in Alabama without falling afoul of the law, but you should take some precautions.
+You can purchase and sell delta-8 products in Alabama without breaking the law, but you should take some precautions.
 This is because the hemp industry – and therefore the delta-8 industry – is unregulated.

 Without the Food and Drug Administration (FDA) enforcing quality and safety standards, there’s no guarantee of getting a legitimate product.
-Sadly, the delta-8 market is plagued with scammers, meaning the good guys have to go the extra mile to earn your confidence.
+The scammers sadly plague the delta-8 market, so the good guys have to go the extra mile to earn your confidence.

 The answer lies in third-party lab tests.
 Genuine delta-8 brands ask independent laboratories to give them the seal of approval.